Bread Dad

 • Melt the butter in a microwave.

-• Add the butter & milk to the dry ingredients.
+• Then add the milk & butter to the dry ingredients.
 Gently stir until all ingredients are mixed together.

-• Scoop/pour the finished dough into a 9 by 5 bread pan.
+• Scoop/pour the finished dough into a lightly greased or nonstick 9 by 5 bread pan.
 Use a flexible silicon spatula or large wooden spoon to smooth out the top of the bread dough within the bread pan.

 • Score/slice the top of the dough with a sharp or serrated knife (by making a diagonal cut length-wise down the center of the dough).
 The depth of the slice should be roughly 1/4-1/2 inch.